 I have contributed to the House of the Day column for Wall Street Journal’s Mansion section since 2017.
 You can view that work here.

-I also write sponsored and marketing content for real estate and architectural clients.
-I have written for the marketing firms LX Collection and Conway+Partners as well as the architecture company Henning Larsen.
+I also write sponsored and marketing content for real estate and architectural clients, including the luxury condo platform LX Collection, marketing firm Conway+Partners, architecture firm Henning Larsen and crowdfund company ArborCrowd.
 If interested in marketing, copywriting or sponsored work, please email me at email@example.com.

 As Condo Towers Get Taller, Elevators Rise to the Challenge, Wall Street Journal